This post won first prize in Indiblogger’s Book Review/ Indichange contest sponsored by Nalandaway!

 Professional Help is Mandatory!

 Initially, I used to think only love, care, support and explanations are enough to get things sorted.
 But there comes a situation, when damaged mind fails to understand the difference between true emotions and fake gestures.
 In spite of all the love and care, distressed people tend to take their lives.
-They, sometimes, do exactly opposite of what you suggest.
+They, at times, do exactly opposite of what you suggest.
 The more you try to talk to them, the more they get irritated and try to damage themselves by shutting the doors of their mind, brain, mouth, ears and eyes.
 It becomes direly difficult to reach inside the damaged psyche.
 It’s the time when only a professional psychiatrist/counselor can help.
 It’s difficult to accept by commoners like us, but mind also, sometimes, needs medicines like other body parts.
 Despite being educated, most of the parents fear to seek professional advice/help just because there is social shame attached to mental illness and stress.
 Results— drastic steps taken by the youth— i.e., escape from life.
 And that’s the true story behind “The Story of A Suicide”.

 The Story of A Suicide: Book Review